/*

 <<set $badchoices to $badchoices + 1>>

-<<goto "Dec6_Final">>"Two-seven Echo Romeo, RNAV Y RWY 6 approved at pilot's request, descend and maintain 3,000, turn left heading 020, vectors to SONAR for the RNAV Y 6, maintain 3,000 until established."
+<<goto "Dec6_Final">>"Two-seven Echo Romeo, RNAV Yankee Runway 6 approved at pilot's request, descend and maintain 2,000, turn left heading 030, vectors to final, maintain 2,000 until established."

 <<set $approach to "RNAV6">>

 <<goto "Dec6_Final">>You are established inbound on the approach, gear down, flaps 50%, speed 110 KIAS, descending on the glidepath.
-The runway environment is ahead, slightly left of course — Teterboro is one of the prettiest approaches in the country, straight down the Hackensack River valley toward the Manhattan skyline.
+The runway environment is ahead, slightly left of course.
+Teterboro is one of the prettiest approaches in the country, straight down the Hackensack River valley toward the Manhattan skyline.

 At 800 AGL the tower calls.